sarojbelbase/effintodos/README.md

 ## Introduction

-effintodos is a todo app that helps you complete your tasks like they are supposed to.
+**effintodos** is a simple todo app that helps you complete your tasks like they are supposed to.
 It eliminates the typical ~~strikethrough~~ and checkbox styles.
 So like in the image above it does them in **post-it note** style.
 It is inspired from a youtube tutorial but developed further to fit both UI & UX in mind.
-It is intuitive and simple to use bundled in a SPA (Single-Page Applications) with the use of the Vue framework.
+It is intuitive and simple to use bundled in a SPA (Single-Page Applications) with the use of the Vue framework along with added user authentication.

 ### Features